 Agricultural Studies covers the broad spectrum of agriculture and life sciences with the flexibility for you to customize the major to pursue your career goals.
 With all the flexibility, you could choose an area of emphasis such as farm management, agronomy and crop production, agricultural law, agricultural systems and technology, or international agriculture.
 With a solid background in agriculture and life sciences, you are prepared for a career in many areas of agriculture from production agriculture to extension to agribusiness.
 The quality and flexibility of the program make this a popular major for incoming high school students as well as transfer students from community colleges.
 Some of the courses required for this major may be taken online.

-The Farm Op Club / PAS gives students many non classroom opportunities for personal growth.
+The Farm Op Club gives students many non classroom opportunities for personal growth.
 In this club students develop leadership skills, enjoy social activities, and build lasting relationships with students and faculty.
 Business meetings are held once a month and include programs on various topics such as commodity groups, government agriculture programs, production agriculture, as well as job opportunities in agriculture.
-The Farm Operation Club / PSA offers scholarships each year to students within the curriculum who demonstrate high academic achievement, leadership skills, as well as service activities.
-It is affiliated with the National Post Secondary Agricultural Student Organization.
-Dues are $25/per year and meetings are the 2nd Thursday of the month at 7pm.
-Club Advisors are Ben Chamberlain 515-294-4655 (206A Curtiss Hall), Nate Dobbels, 515-294-5009 (206B Curtiss Hall) and Robert Frutchey 515-294-8802 (206D Curtiss Hall)
+The Farm Operation Club offers scholarships each year to students within the curriculum who demonstrate high academic achievement, leadership skills, as well as service activities.
+Dues are $20/per year and meetings are once a month on Thursday evenings.
+Club Advisors are Ben Chamberlain 515-294-4655 (318 Curtiss Hall) and Robert Frutchey 515-294-8802 (223 Curtiss Hall)

 Agriculture & Life Sciences Education